xenonview-com/view-java-sdk/README.md

 ```

 <br/>

 [back to top](#contents)

-#### Content Interaction  <a id="content-interaction"></a>
+#### Content Interaction  <a id='content-interaction'></a>
 Content is created assets/resources for your site/service/product.
 It can be static or dynamic.
-You will want to mark content that contributes to your Customer"s experience or buying decision.
+You will want to mark content that contributes to your Customer's experience or buying decision.
 Typical examples:
 * Blog
 * Blog posts